 Question and Answers relating to Jigsaw School

-CABAS® stands for The Comprehensive Application of Behaviour Analysis to Schooling a research-driven system-wide approach providing individualised programmes for children and young people with and without disabilities.
+- What is CABAS®?CABAS® stands for The Comprehensive Application of Behaviour Analysis to Schooling a research-driven system-wide approach providing individualised programmes for children and young people with and without disabilities.
 It was developed by R. Douglas Greer PhD and colleagues of Teachers College, Columbia University over 35 years ago.
 As a CABAS school our goals are to accelerate children’s learning, the ability to learn in new ways, and to acquire the ability to learn independently.
 It is also as important that children learn to expand their community of reinforcers, or passionate interests, as it is to teach them to do things they could not do without special instruction.
 You can read more on our Teaching & Learning pages.

-Across the School and Jigsaw+ we have 8 BCBAs (Board Certified Behaviour Analysts).
-All of our teaching staff work through the CABAS® training programme and we have 26 certified behaviour analysts with the CABAS® Board working across the School and Jigsaw+.
-In addition we have regular visiting CABAS® Consultants including Senior Behaviour Analysts and Research Scientists plus a Therapy Team consisting of two Occupational Therapists and two Speech & Language Therapists.
+- What additional expertise do you have at Jigsaw?Across the School and JigsawPlus we have a number of BCBAs (Board Certified Behaviour Analysts).
+All of our teaching staff work through the CABAS® training programme and we have a number of certified behaviour analysts with the CABAS® Board working across the School and JigsawPlus.
+In addition we have regular visiting CABAS® Consultants including Senior Behaviour Analysts and Research Scientists plus a Therapy Team consisting of Occupational Therapists and Speech & Language Therapists.
 See our Staff page for more info.

 - What is JigsawPlus?JigsawPlus provides further vocational, educational and wellbeing services for adults (18 years and over) with autism and related disabilities at our Centre for Lifelong Learning.
 You can find out much more about the specialist day services offered by JigsawPlus by visiting the website.